WORLD’S COATING INNOVATOR™

 Then he did testing at the Academy of Science in Russia and Super Therm® blocked 96% of the total heat load.

-Then the US FEDERAL DEPT OF ENERGY did testing and found Super Therm® blocked 99% of the heat load compared to a metal roof next to it.
+Then the Florida Energy Office did testing and found Super Therm® blocked most of the heat load compared to a metal roof next to it.
 Uncoated roof loaded 164°F on a 85°F ambient day.
-Super Therm® roof loaded 86°F next to the uncoated roof while reducing the interior temperature by 10.2°F.
+Super Therm® roof loaded 86°F next to the uncoated roof while reducing the interior temperature by 10.2°F. Bringing it down to 1°F.

 At this point, the engineers said it makes sense and they understood how SPI could make the claim.